aria-ml/dataeval/docs/concepts/DataCleaning.md

 * [Outliers](Outliers.md) class.

-These functions and classes facilitate the creation of dataset statistics and the identification of abnormal data points and duplicates.
+These functions and classes facilitate the creation of dataset statistics and the identification of abnormal data points and {term}`duplicates<Duplicates>`.
 The **hashstats** function creates image hashes on a per image basis.
 The **dimensionstats** function creates dataset statistics on a per image basis.
 The **pixelstats** and **visualstats** functions create dataset statistics on a per image per channel basis.
 The **Clusterer** class clusters the data and identifies data points which do not fit into a cluster.
 The **Duplicates** class identifies duplicate images.
-The **Outliers** class analyzes the dataset statistics for outliers based on the chosen statistical method.
+The **Outliers** class analyzes the dataset statistics for Outliers based on the chosen statistical method.

 To see data cleaning in action using DataEval, check out our [Data Cleaning Guide](../tutorials/EDA_Part1.ipynb).